Edgeberry/Edgeberry/README.md

 ![Edgeberry Banner](https://raw.githubusercontent.com/Edgeberry/.github/main/brand/Edgeberry_banner_device_software.png)

 The **Edgeberry Device Software** turns a Linux device (e.g., Raspberry Pi) into a managed IoT device.
-It provisions the device to the Edgeberry cloud (AWS IoT Core), maintains a secure MQTT connection, and publishes device state.
+It provisions the device to the Edgeberry Device Hub, maintains a secure MQTT connection, and publishes device state.
 Designed for the Edgeberry Baseboard, it reads the HAT EEPROM to identify the board/UUID, drives the baseboard’s status LED and buzzer, and listens to the user button for actions like identify and link‑to‑user.
 On‑device it runs as a systemd service with a CLI (`edgeberry`) and a D‑Bus API for apps, providing secure fleet onboarding (X.509, fleet provisioning), consistent shadow/state management, and remote operations (reboot, update, reconnect) so you can fully focus on the application logic of your IoT device.

 #### Key features
 - Edgeberry Dashboard integration: secure provisioning (X.509, fleet provisioning), persistent MQTT, and device shadow sync, ...